rmpayaby/FYS-STK4155-project2/README.md

 Logistic regression: <strong>LogReg.py</strong>, <strong>logreg_execution.py</strong>

-Sample codes of neural networks using Keras and Scikit can be found in the folder testing_code_with_scikit_keras.
+Sample codes of neural networks using Keras and Scikit can be found in the folder testing_code_with_scikit_keras inside src